10012E/PROS-VEXLink-Example/README.md

 Here we'll explain the basic framework of this code.
 <br><br><br>
+Before we even start, if you haven't downloaded pros follow the instructions <a href="https://pros.cs.purdue.edu/v5/pros-4/getting-started.html">here</a>.
 With PROS 4 using the main.h file is absolutely necessary, if not used your program will error and fail.
 So the program starts by including this file:

 ```sh